MarsTheMeme/Order-In-The-Coop/replit.md

 ### Data Storage
 - **Database**: PostgreSQL via Neon serverless driver, Drizzle ORM for type-safe queries and schema.
 - **Schema Design**: `users`, `session` (for authentication), `cases`, `documents`, `chatMessages`, `extractedData`, `suggestedActions` tables with `ON DELETE CASCADE` for data integrity.
+- **Multi-Tenant Data Isolation**: Cases table includes `userId` foreign key with NOT NULL constraint.
+All case queries are scoped by authenticated user ID.
+Users can only access their own cases, documents, messages, and actions.
 - **File Storage**: Local filesystem storage (`.private/documents`) with timestamp-prefixed filenames.

 ### Authentication & Security